Agile-Labs-Tech/agilelabs-isms-policy/14 ICT SOPs/README.md

 ### Relations With External Parties

 1. External parties include various service providers, vendor companies for hardware and software maintenance and clients.
-2. Before exchanging information and/or software with any external party, an agreement must be signed, which is the responsibility of TL.
+2. Before exchanging information and/or software with any external party, an agreement must be signed, which is the responsibility of ISM.
 The agreement may be in paper or electronic form (e.g. agreeing to general terms and conditions) and must contain clauses in line with the risk assessment, including at least the following:

     - method of identification of the other party
     - authorizations to access information